UPDATE: Buffalo Mountain fire 75% contained

 The National Weather Service in Morristown forecasted low relative humidity at 22% for Johnson City on Monday, with wind gusts possible up to 22 miles per hour.
 While a red flag warning was not issued for Northeast Tennessee, those conditions are close to meeting the threshold for one.

-Carter County Emergency Management Agency Director Billy Harrell said state forestry firefighters had to be brought back to the scene around 11 a.m.
+Carter County Emergency Management Agency Director Billy Harrell said state forestry firefighters were brought back to the scene around 11 a.m.

 Harrell said most of the firefighting wrapped up around 10:30 p.m.
 Sunday, and said at its peak firefighters from four fire departments were on the scene, including 20 members of the Johnson City Fire Department, 15 members of the West Carter County Volunteer Fire Department, eight members of the Unicoi Volunteer Fire Department and six members of the Central Volunteer Fire Department.